clojure/clojurescript/samples/twitterbuzz/README.md

 * Once the REPL is running, evaluate:

     (use 'cljs.closure)
     (def opts {:output-to "samples/twitterbuzz/twitterbuzz.js" :output-dir "samples/twitterbuzz/out"})

     (build "samples/twitterbuzz/src" opts)

 The reason we set the `:output-dir` is because the `index.html` script tag is specifically pointing to that directory.

 * See `cljs.closure` source for more compilation examples.

-## Run in Production Mode
+## Compile in Advanced Mode

+`cljsc` can be run with a Clojure map of compiler options.
+To compile using `cljsc` and Closure Compiler's "advanced" optimization setting:

+    cljsc src '{:optimizations :advanced}' > twitterbuzz.js

+Because advanced mode results in only one `.js` file, `twitterbuzz.js`, only one `<script>` include tag is required.
+To see the app as compiled in advanced mode, open `index-advanced.html`.

-See https://github.com/clojure/clojurescript/wiki/Quick-Start for instructions on how to compile with 'advanced' mode.
+See https://github.com/clojure/clojurescript/wiki/Quick-Start for more information about compiling in advanced mode.